-These delicious chocolate protein muffins are the perfect way to reward yourself after a hard workout.
+These delicious double chocolate protein muffins are the perfect way to reward yourself after a hard workout.
 Super moist and cakey, these healthy chocolate protein snacks are naturally sweetened with banana and maple syrup.
 Gluten-free, vegan, dairy-free, egg-free, flourless, kid-friendly and refined sugar-free.

 Did someone say healthy double chocolate muffins?
 Oh, my.
 These are so good you’ll always want to have some in the freezer.
 Good news: These are also super easy to make.
 Stop buying those disgusting protein bars, I know you’re tired of ’em, I am too.
 I know where you’re at.
 Wanna eat something good after that crazy workout?
 I got you covered.